Chinmay-Inc/banking/README.md

-# NKN Bank - Modern Banking Website
+# CRI Bank - Modern Banking Website

 A responsive and modern banking website built with HTML, CSS, and JavaScript.
 This project simulates a banking application where users can manage their accounts, make deposits and withdrawals, apply for loans, and view their transaction history.